Six Flags will award $300 prize for spending 30 hours in a coffin

-ST. LOUIS - Six Flags in St. Louis is searching for spooky month enthusiasts who will spend 30 hours in a coffin, save for bathroom breaks.
+ST. LOUIS - Six Flags in St. Louis is searching for spooky month enthusiasts who will spend 30 hours in a "slightly used" coffin, save for bathroom breaks.

 Six Flags will select six people who are up for the challenge and will commit them to a coffin from Oct.
 13 at 1 p.m. to Oct.
 14 at 7 p.m.